Glücksburg Castle: In the possession of Wilhelm I

-Glücksburg Castle remained the main residence of the ducal family until the 20th century.
-Only gradually did the family move to the mansions of the surrounding estates, such as Louisenlund or Grünholz.

 World wars

 The structures of the Glücksburg Castle made it through the world wars without suffering any substantial damages.
 Only the castle's bells were seized and melted down during World War I.

 Towards the end of World War II, under the Doenitz administration, Germany moved the seat of government to Mürwik in the city of Flensburg.
 During this period, Albert Speer resided inside the castle.
 Here he was arrested by the allied forces on May 23, 1945, and brought to Flensburg.
 Until the summer of 1945, the castle was used as a prison for 200 former members of the Wehrmacht.
 In May 1945, British troops looted the castle, and took numerous valuables, many of which were later returned.
 Furthermore, 32 caskets in the tomb had been opened.
 While the looting took place, British troops detained the ducal family at gunpoint.
 The return of the looted items followed an appeal to Queen Mary, mother of the British King George VI, who was a niece of Friedrich Ferdinand.

-The reopening of the castle and the museum occurred in 1948, on the Christian holiday of Pentecost.